Research into silicon-based photovoltaic cell solar panel processing methods, viable materials recovery and potential end market applications.

 Management and disposal vary across each state and territory.
 In Victoria, this type of waste is considered e-waste and is banned from landfill.

-To find out where you can currently recycle solar panels and inverters see the e-waste drop-off points or contact your local council.
+To find out where you can currently recycle solar panels and inverters, refer to your council's waste and recycling information.

 Solar panels, inverters and batteries can contain valuable materials like lead and rare earth metals.

 The average lifespan of a solar panel is approximately 21 years and recycling options are currently limited.

 There are a number of solar panel recycling services available in Australia, however, at present they can only recycle and reclaim a small percentage: up to 17% of a panel by weight.
 A solar panel’s aluminium frame and junction box (also known as a terminal box) are the components that are most commonly or easily recycled.